Northwest Horticultural Council

 The EU has an online system (regular weekly reports from the member states to the European Commission) to assist it to monitor imported volumes.
 Should these “trigger” volumes be exceeded, the EC would be in the position to levy additional duties.
 These extra duties can only be levied provided an ad hoc decision is made by the EC.

-Spain: EU licensing/quota regulations apply.
+Spain: EU licensing/quota regulations, if any, apply.
 The Spanish Ministry of Economy requires an import document called “Prior Notification of Importation” which can be issued in about five days.

 C. Currency Issues: